ErikGartner/xeed/README.md

 - Export your setting information to HTML, PDF or TXT.

 ## Usage
+The latests release can be found under ["releases"](https://github.com/ErikGartner/xeed-legacy/releases).

 ### Installation
 XEED uses maven for building executable jars with bundled dependencies.